 How to Install Postal SMTP Server and Configure DNS (SPF, DKIM, DMARC)

-Postal is a powerful open-source mail delivery platform that allows you to run your own SMTP server for sending transactional and bulk emails.
-It provides a web interface, API access, and SMTP credentials similar to services like SendGrid or Mailgun.
+Postal is a powerful open-source email platform that allows you to manage your own SMTP server for sending transactional and bulk emails.
+It provides a web interface, API, and SMTP access similar to services like SendGrid or Mailgun.

-This tutorial explains how to install Postal on a VPS and configure DNS records including SPF, DKIM and DMARC to ensure proper email deliverability.
+This guide shows how to install Postal on a VPS server using Docker, as well as how to configure DNS records for proper email delivery.

 • Ubuntu 22.04 server